xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

   40100a:       eb f9                   jmp    0x401005
 ```

-Almost the same as the assembly code.
+It's almost the same size as the assembly code.
 If you take a look with hexdump, you will see tons of 0s in the file.
-But they cannot be removed, since a memory page in x86 is 4KB, and ELF file sections have to be aligned to 4KB.
+But they cannot be removed since a memory page in x86 is 4KB, and ELF file sections have to be aligned to 4KB.

 Finally, put all of them into a Dockerfile, and we have a Docker image.
-[You can take a look of my Dockerfile here at this commit.](https://github.com/xddxdd/dockerfiles/tree/eecbb766176852ead16a6066017772161c59e502/dockerfiles/sleep/template.Dockerfile)
+[You can take a look at my Dockerfile here at this commit.](https://github.com/xddxdd/dockerfiles/tree/eecbb766176852ead16a6066017772161c59e502/dockerfiles/sleep/template.Dockerfile)

 But Was It Worth It?
 --------------------

-Good question, I want to find out too.
+Good question.
+I want to find out too.